 We spoke to a representative from Sheldon Bosley Knight, who is an estate agent and knows about modern houses being built today, they say, “Steel frame construction used to be primarily used for large, simple structures, such as garages, large agricultural buildings and warehouses – as well as high-rise buildings.
 This is how steel frame construction is still understood in popular belief, but it is now also used for a wide range of other types of development, including offices, factories, schools, public buildings and some residential dwellings.
 Steel frame houses are becoming extremely popular and in the future, we might see more steel frame houses being built.”

 The frame for a typical home consists of a concrete foundation, either at ground level with a concrete slab or a basement with a concrete floor and walls made of a material such as brick or cement.

 A typical frame sits on top of the foundation and consists of the following basic components (though note that this list is not exhaustive and components will vary based on the house structure and landscape):

 These make up the fundamental structure of a home.
 Most other materials are used to cover, trim, decorate, and insulate it.

 The three materials used to frame houses are solid wood (timber), steel, and concrete.
 These materials have very different properties, yet all serve well in framing a house.
 Sometimes engineered wood (composite) is used as well.

 Let’s look at wood, steel, and concrete one-by-one:

 Most homes are still being built with wood frames.
+Now some frames are built with woodgrain aluminum.
 However, timber conservation efforts have had a significant impact on raising lumber prices.”
 At some point, a shift might need to occur.